LAPD officer shoots, wounds man outside police station in Pico Union

-The shooting occurred near the intersection of Vermont Avenue and 11th Street, according to LAPD.
+The shooting occurred near the intersection of Vermont Avenue and 11th Street around 2:20 p.m., according to LAPD.

 The person was wounded by gunfire on the front steps of the Olympic Community Police Station and transported to California Hospital Medical Center in unknown condition.